RealOrangeOne/django-tasks/README.md

 ./manage.py db_worker
 ```

+In `DEBUG`, the worker will automatically reload when code is changed (or by using `--reload`).
+This is not recommended in production environments as tasks may not be stopped cleanly.

 ### Pruning old tasks

 After a while, tasks may start to build up in your database.
 This can be managed using the `prune_db_task_results` management command, which deletes completed tasks according to the given retention policy.
 Check the `--help` for the available options.